C-Sinclair/blog.irrelevant.ninja/README.md

 # Irrelevant Blog

-A Gatsby JS static blog built from `markdown` files, hosted on netlify.
+A static blog built from `markdown` files, hosted on netlify.

 ### Colour pallete